 - How many miles can my car drive before I should replace it?

 - Can I tell if my car’s engine died?

 - Should I change my car to more eco-friendly model?

-As you can see, all are long-tail questions which should be easy to answer but hard to sell something straight away!
+As you can see, all are long-tail questions that should be easy to answer but hard to sell something straight away!

-Even with some basic keyword researching using a tool such as Rank Tracker, you’ll see they aren’t very competitive keyword, which is great news.
+Even with some basic keyword research using a tool such as Rank Tracker, you’ll see they aren’t very competitive keywords, which is great news.